Nutrition and

 How does malnutrition affect children?

 When children don’t get the food and nutrients they need as they grow up it can cause stunting.
 The most noticeable sign of stunting is that children are shorter than they should be for their age.
-However, they also suffer irreversible damage to their bodies and brains, which affects their chance to have a healthy and happy life in the future.
-Stunting affected an estimated 22 per cent or 149.2 million children under 5 globally in 2020.
+They may also suffer irreversible damage to their bodies and brains, which affects their chance to have a healthy and happy life in the future.
+Stunting affected an estimated 22.3 per cent or 148.1 million children under 5 globally in 2022

-Acute malnutrition happens when a child doesn’t get enough appropriate food and weighs too little for their height.
-These children become very thin and frail – a condition known as wasting.
-This can happen very quickly if a child becomes ill or in the event of a humanitarian crisis.
-When acute malnutrition becomes severe, children are at high risk of dying.
-In 2020, wasting continued to threaten the lives of an estimated 6.7 per cent or 45.4 million children under 5 globally.
+Wasting happens when a child suddenly stops getting enough appropriate food and, as a result, becomes very thin and frail.
+This can happen rapidly if a child becomes ill or in the event of a humanitarian crisis.
+When this acute malnutrition becomes severe, children are at high risk of dying.
+In 2022, Wasting continues to threaten the lives of an 45 million children under 5 globally.

 It’s not just undernourishment that’s an issue.
 Getting too much of the wrong food, can cause children to become overweight, which has an effect on their health and happiness.
-Obesity can lead to serious health problems in later life.
-An estimated 5.7 per cent or 38.9 million children under 5 around the world were overweight in 2020.
+Obesity can lead to serious health problems in later life, alongside low self-esteem and stigmatisation.
+An estimated 37 million children under 5 around the world are considered to be overweight as of 2022.

 80%